June 2, 2022

 As we accomplish this prayerful gaze to the Heavens, we must also strive to see this glorious and transcendent God descend into our souls, communicating to us, loving us, and establishing a deeply personal relationship with us.
 It’s amazing how these two aspects of God’s life go together so well even though, at first, they can appear to be complete opposites.
 They are not opposed but, rather, are wedded together and have the effect of drawing us into an intimate relationship with the Creator and sustainer of all things.

 Reflect, today, upon the glorious and all-powerful God of the Universe descending into the secret depths of your soul.
 Acknowledge His presence, adore Him as He lives within you, speak to Him and love Him.

-Lord, help me to always lift my eyes to Heaven in prayer.
+Most glorious Lord, help me to always lift my eyes to Heaven in prayer.
 May I constantly turn to You and Your Father.
-In that prayerful gaze may I also discover You alive in my soul where You are adored and loved.
+In that prayerful gaze, may I also discover You alive in my soul where You are adored and loved.
 Jesus, I trust in You.

 Novena to the Holy Spirit